 A guardian who is given authority over any property of the ward must make a list of the property, invest it prudently, use it for the ward's support, and account for it by filing annual reports with the court.
 In addition, the guardian must obtain court approval for certain financial transactions.
 The guardian of the person may decide what medical, mental and personal care services are appropriate and determine the place and kind of residential setting best suited for the ward.
 The guardian of the person must also present to the court every year a plan for the ward's care.

-If you are seeking counsel for probate, contact the Orlando probate law attorneys of Veliz Katz Law for a consultation.
+If you are seeking counsel for guardianship, contact the Orlando guardianship law attorneys of Veliz Katz Law for a consultation.

 As referenced above, Florida law expresses a preference for imposing the least restrictive alternative.
 In some cases, the least restrictive option might be to appoint a guardian of property rather than of the person if the ward can manage his or her health but can no longer manage finances.
 A guardian of the property gathers all of the ward's financial information and then safeguards it.
 The guardian will have the authority to spend money as necessary.
 However, the guardian must make an accounting to the court every year of the ward's finances.